 This is sort of what is being tested in the mathematical part of case studies.
 Being able to quick, mental maths and then being able to present what you have done in a structured way.
 Remember, speed is good, but its useless if you get to the wrong answer.
 The same thing applies here…

-For more advice on how to get some of this language into your cover letter and make yourself sound, like a consultant, get in touch!
-Alternatively, we already have some cover letter tools available online.
+For more advice on how to get some of this language into your cover letter and make yourself sound, like a consultant, go here.